huanrenfeng/huanrenfeng.github.io/_posts/2021-06-19-Nextcloud-and-Obsidian.md

 The day after that, I learned about a new app: **Zettlr**.
 In many ways, it's even better than Obsidian.
 However, everytime Nextcloud updates a file, Zettlr get a glitch.
 It's a fatal problem that makes me stick to Obsidian.

 About android apps, I did notice Joplin, and used it.
 Not better than Nexcloud Notes or 1Writer in terms of appearance.
 And the syncing method doesn't support self signed certificate in the IOS app.
 Also, it seems that it creates a lot of unknown files in the directory, and doesn't present my original notes.
 I don't know if it's problematic or I was using it in a wrong way.
 Anyway it's not a prefered app.

+In 6-22, I contributed in nextcloud-notes github project, brought the outline view to the app.
+With outline, Nextcloud Notes become my favorate app for Note taking with Nextcloud.
+If possible I think we should make nextcloud-notes available for more webdav providers.